Houston Domestic Violence Lawyer

 Defending Clients Against Domestic Violence Charges in Harris County

 If you’ve been accused following a domestic violence call, you could face serious legal consequences, including jail time and even being forced to leave your home until the case is resolved.
 Texas law takes allegations of imminent physical harm very seriously, and a domestic violence conviction can affect nearly every aspect of your life.
-Our Houston domestic violence defense lawyer understands the risks this conviction can have on your future.
+At Drehner Law, our Houston domestic violence defense lawyer understands the risks this conviction can have on your future.

 For instance, individuals convicted of domestic violence-related charges are prohibited from possessing firearms, and the conviction can also impact employment opportunities, education, and housing due to routine background checks.
 If you already have a prior conviction, your charges could be elevated from a misdemeanor to a felony.
 Because the stakes are so high, it’s essential to work with a firm that can advise you of your rights and fight to protect your future.

-Contact Drehner Law of Houston, TX, to schedule a free, confidential consultation.
+Don’t leave your domestic violence case to chance.
+Contact us to schedule a free, confidential consultation.

 What Constitutes Domestic Violence in Texas?